 Spend a few weekends catching up.
 This may include picking up a few DIY jobs and household chores you've managed to avoid by travelling to events far, far away.
 Just make sure you punctuate conversations by informing everyone that this is an annual treat.

-Find ways to destroy body in minimal time, without the bike
+4. Find ways to destroy body in minimal time, without the bike

-One week no exercise: complete.
-Your muscles are starting to return to a state where a small child could prod your quads without resulting in squeals and just-about-stifled tears.
+With all that reverse periodisation in the bank, your muscles are starting to return to a state where a small child could prod your quads without resulting in squeals and just-about-stifled tears.
 So obviously it's time to screw it all right up.
 Really make your hard working physio/osteo/sports masseuse wince.

-Write a training plan
+6. Write a training plan

 Skim the opening chapter and headings of a few books until you feel like you're pretty much in a position to take over coaching of the GB Olympic squad and away you go.

-Subscribe to Zwift
+7. Subscribe to Zwift

-Hire a coach
+8. Hire a coach

-Follow your own plan for a few months, to varying degrees of dedication.
+Follow your own cycling training plan for a few months, to varying degrees of dedication.
 Note that self-coaching isn't proving entirely successful, and hunt out that mate of the guy in your cycling club who sometimes writes plans for people.

 Give the coach about a month to prove themselves.
 Question everything they ask you to do.
 Discuss the plan with your cycling mates and determine you all know better.
 Decide to save yourself the cash and spend it on a new bike - which will make you much faster.